-- .
-The engine is stationary. - The fan blower is switched off.
+- The engine is stationary. - The fan blower is switched off.

-- The outside temperature is below +3 °C. - The air conditioning system compressor has been temporarily switched off because of an increased engine coolant temperature. - .
-The air conditioner fuse is faulty. - Another fault in the vehicle.
+- The outside temperature is lower than approximately +3 °C (+37 °F). - The air conditioning system compressor has been temporarily switched off because of an increased engine coolant temperature. - The air conditioner fuse is faulty. - Another fault in the vehicle.
 Have the air conditioning checked by a specialised workshop.